 - What are the common errors by key industries?

 - How costly are sales tax audits?

-Here are some key findings from the Report about what companies are selected for audit:
+Here are some key findings from the report about what companies are selected for a sales and use tax audit:

 Sometimes getting selected for an audit is just a case of bad luck, but as the data suggests, companies are most often not selected at random but evaluated by a number of factors, which include: